vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 signature update full screen
-Finish the Dapper Sqlite provider samples create address entry form, try to use also GPS picker to get location
+Finish the Dapper Sqlite provider samples create address entry form, try to use also GPS picker to get location TableView for forms, create sample, review and update existing

 home screen (splash fickers android emulator) possible shown multiple times. check on default project or google that